charvijain12/charvijain12/README.md

 ## 🙋‍♀️ About Me

-- 💻 Associate Software Engineer at EY GDS
+- 💻 Decision Analytics Associate @ ZS
 - 👀 Working at the intersection of AI, GenAI & software engineering
 - ⚙️ LLM-powered apps, RAG architectures, and scalable ML pipelines
 - 🤝 Open to meaningful collaborations